bensammwaniki/Impress-me/README.md

 #### By **Bensam mwaniki**
 ## Description
-This is an application the register users and gives them ana oppotunity to impress their readers.
-It also keeps track of user data like how many commets the user has added
+This is an application the registers users and gives them an opportunity to impress their readers.
+It also keeps track of user data like how many comments the user has added
 ## BEHAVIOUR DRIVEN DEVELOPMENT
 | GENERAL BEHAVIOUR | INPUT | OUTPUT|
 |:------------------|:--------|:-----------|